-That a is stated in the last move of a dialogue in a winning strategy means that a is used without reference to its definition, just as the assumption a, which is used as minor premiss in the inference $(\rightarrow \text{elim.})$ of the corresponding natural deduction derivations.
-However, here this move is possible only after having reflected on the definition of a by definitional reasoning; this corresponds to the use of the assumption a as the major premiss (i.e., the left premiss) in the inference of definitional reflection in the natural deduction derivations.
+That a is stated in the last move of a dialogue in a winning strategy means that a is used without reference to its definition, just as the assumption a, which is used as minor premiss in the inference ( $\rightarrow$ elim.) of the corresponding natural-deduction derivations.
+However, here this move is possible only after having reflected on the definition of a by definitional reasoning; this corresponds to the use of the assumption a as the major premiss (i.e., as the left premiss) in the inference of definitional reflection in the natural-deduction derivations.
 Hence, the formula a has been used both with and without referring to its definition.
 This means that the occurrences of the formula a which are used in different ways have been contracted implicitly.

-In other words, P has not only made twofold use of the formula a (asserted by O at position 3) in the moves at positions 4 and 6 of the left dialogue, resp. in the moves at positions 2 and 4 of the right dialogue (i.e., contractions of the form (3)), but the formula a has also been used in two different senses: once as an arbitrary assumption and once according to its given definition.
+In other words, P has not only made twofold use of the formula a (asserted by O at position 3) in the moves at positions 4 and 6 of the left dialogue and correspondingly in the moves at positions 2 and 4 of the right dialogue (i.e., contractions of the form (3)), but the formula a has also been used in two different senses: once as an arbitrary assumption and once according to its given definition.

-One way to avoid paradoxes of the above kind lies thus in restricting the structural operation of contraction in a suitable way (cf. [26]).
-Disallowing contraction altogether would be too strong, since there would then, for example, no longer be a winning strategy for $\neg(a \land \neg a)$, an instance of the principle of non-contradiction.
-What would be needed is a restriction of contraction to only such occurrences of formulas which are not used in different senses.
-Several dialogical approaches thereto have been considered in [19].
+One way to avoid paradoxes of the above kind lies thus in restricting the structural operation of contraction in a suitable way (cf. Schroeder-Heister 2012a).
+Disallowing contraction altogether would be too strong, since there would then, for example, no longer be a winning strategy for $\neg(a \land \neg a)$ , an instance of the principle of noncontradiction.
+What would be needed is a restriction of contraction to only such occurrences of formulas which are not used in different senses (see Ekman 2014).
+Several dialogical approaches to this problem have been considered in Piecha 2012.